Frequently Asked Questions - About the ALR

 Where can I get soil or agriculture capability information?

-To access soils information and agriculture capability maps, visit the following link on the
+To access other soils information visit the following link on the

 Ministry of Environment website: